-You can sign up with them for free, and you include a driver tip when you place the order.
+You can sign up with them for free and include a driver tip when you place the order.
 You can set it up for several hours later, so the food gets there shortly after you arrive home from work.

-You’re keeping local restaurants going this way, and you’re also making sure your family has a hot meal on the table at mealtimes.
+You’re keeping local restaurants going this way and making sure your family has a hot meal on the table at mealtimes.
 You probably don’t want to cook every night, and this is one way to avoid that.

 Restaurant review apps

 You also probably use apps like Yelp often these days.
 Maybe you don’t think about it very much, but when was the last time you tried a new restaurant without first looking at its reviews online?